CT88ice/ct88ice/README.md

 and what tools will be helpful for the future career that I have in mind
 - 🌱 I’m currently learning a lot of things as I´m studying Programming at my school
 - 📫 How to reach me: ct88ice@gmail.com or c.tegnegren@gmail.com

+My website ct88ice.tech is a recently started project and will be updated